 I’ve disassembled the rear area of the lens, extracted all three glass elements.
 Then I’ve put lens on the flat surface facing down and inserted glass back.

 I had to repeat same procedure many times until optical test shown much better centering results.
-You can clearly see on the test below that blurred black circle remains in the image center (comparing to coma-like look before alignment).
+You can clearly see on the test below that blurred black circle remains in the image center (comparing to coma-like look before alignment on second image row).

 Image shots immediately shown huge quality improvement.
 Objects become very sharp even at wide open apertures (F1.8 and F2.8 100% crops below)